 ““Import of goods” with its grammatical variations and cognate expressions, means bringing goods into India from a place outside India”.

 What constitutes “India” has already been discussed in detail in our article-Export of Goods and Services under GST.
 Not reiterating again here, we just note that goods will be called as imported once the goods enter the exclusive economic zone of India.

-Once the goods satisfy the criteria for import, the next step which becomes important is to determine the taxation of import of goods under GST.
+Once the goods satisfy the criteria for import, the next step which becomes important is to determine the taxation of import of goods under GST innovation and business.
 The steps mentioned below can be followed chronologically to determine the tax liability of imported goods under GST:

 (i) Import of goods whether inter-state supply or intra state supply?

 Goods imported into the territory of India, till they cross the customs frontiers of India, will be inter-state supply as per Section 7 of IGST.
 Some companies help pack and ship furniture and other goods, both inter-state and intra-state.